mozilla/gecko-dev/browser/components/asrouter/docs/feature-callout.md

             type: "multiselect";
             // Depends on the type, but we only support "multiselect" currently.
             data: MultiSelectItem[];
-            // By default, multiselect items appear in the order they're listed
-            // in the data array.
-Set this to true to randomize the order.
-This
-            // is most commonly used to randomize the order of answer choices
-            // for a survey question, to avoid the first-choice bias. randomize?: boolean;
             // Allows CSS overrides of the multiselect container. style?: {
               color?: string;